 How to prepare your projects for the different languages

 To make things clearer, let's assume you have a website in English and that you want to make it available in German and Portuguese too.
 You have already taken all the decisions about the kind of translation you want, and your target texts are now ready.
 That's what you need to do:

-- Open your English website project and verify on Step 1- Website Settings if the Content Language is correctly set on EN-English.
+- Open your English website project and verify on Step 1 - Website Settings > General Information if the Content Language is correctly set on EN-English.

-- Check if the project is complete as far as the graphic layout and the contents are concerned, then go back to Project Selection, select the same project again and create two copies by using the Duplicate button: you will need one for the project in German and the other for the project in Portuguese.
+- Check if the project is complete as far as the graphic layout and the contents are concerned, then click on Home > Open project to open the Edit an existing Project window, select the same project again and create two copies by using the Duplicate button: you will need one for the project in German and the other for the project in Portuguese.

 - Use the Rename button to give each project a recognizable name, so you easily find them.

-- Open the German website project and, on Website Settings, set DE-German as Content Language.
+- Open the German website project and, on General Information, set DE-German as Content Language.
 Now edit the project so to substitute all the contents, such as texts and images, with their German version.